rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 override_homedir = /home/%u
 ```

-Don't forget to restart the `sssd` service.
+Do not forget to restart the `sssd` service.

 ### Restrict to certain users